UCI-GDIM31/class-activities-jedi-narwhal/README.md

 1. The Cat and the ball need Ridgebody becuase they are in motion and they need physics.
 The goal uses istrigger tp see if the ball overlaps with it.
 ### W5
 When is a vector overkilll?
 Answer: Never, there is no vector overkill.
+ Notes:
+ member variable: transform the object of the deer needs to follow.
+  The AI needs NavMeshAgent to tell the deer what to do.
+  Methods: Start(), Update()

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727